renlulu/ParseProject/Equitize/project.md

 ---
+name: Equitize
-name: Equitizedescription: An equity-based crowdfunding platform on Zilliqa for angel investors, retail investors and startups to invest and fundraise with security token offerings.
+description: An equity-based crowdfunding platform on Zilliqa for angel investors, retail investors and startups to invest and fundraise with security token offerings.
 logo: No
 categories: Defi, Fund
 status: Building